lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

         "output": "Yes, there are step-by-step tutorials and walkthroughs available in the documentation section.
 Here\u2019s an example for using Lamini to get insights into any python SDK: https://lamini-ai.github.io/example/", }
     ```

-    Now, load more data in that format.
-We recommend at least 1000 examples to see a difference in tuning.

     <details>
     <summary>Code for <code>get_data()</code></summary>